 - Self-reported Score Form, which can be found in your admission portal after you have submitted your application

-If you are admitted and choose to enroll at Georgia College, you will need to submit official test scores by May 1, if you do not meet the minimum GPA of 3.2 or higher on the Georgia required high school curriculum.
+If you are admitted using self-reported scores and choose to enroll at Georgia College, you will need to submit official test scores by April 1.

 Institutional Codes